 Ampacity & Temperature Constraints

 To ensure code compliance, it is critical to distinguish between the Wire Rating and the Termination Rating.
-Although our THHN/THWN-2 is engineered to handle 90°C, most circuit breakers and lugs are limited to 75°C.
+Although our conductor THHN is engineered to handle 90°C, most circuit breakers and lugs are limited to 75°C.

 - For Sizing: Always select your wire gauge based on the 75°C column (NEC Table 310.16) to match standard equipment terminals.